99g0dx/Campaign-tracker/replit.md

 8. **Dashboard** - Overview of total views, engagement, posts, and active campaigns with user avatar and logout
 9. **Per-Campaign Stats** - See aggregated engagement for each campaign
 10. **Engagement Charts** - Line charts showing views, likes, comments, shares trends over time with time range filters (24hrs to 90 days)
+11. **Batch Scraping** - "Scrape All" button to rescrape engagement data for all posts in a campaign simultaneously
+12. **CSV Export** - "Download CSV" button to export campaign post data with all engagement metrics
+13. **Chart Metric Toggles** - Checkboxes to selectively show/hide views, likes, comments, shares on engagement charts

 ## Social Media Scraping
 The scraper uses Apify API for reliable engagement data extraction: